Housing First has been the bedrock of our work since 2008, when Calgary became the first city in Canada to launch a 10-year Plan to End Homelessness.

 From the outset, Housing First has focused on serving people experiencing chronic homelessness.
 Paired with the philosophy of People First, however, it has grown to encompass other vulnerable populations, including youth, families, and women fleeing domestic violence.

-Today, Housing First and People First are the guiding philosophies for all agencies (including Calgary Homeless Foundation) that forming the Homeless-Serving System of Care (HSSC), a system that provides housing programs and supports to people experiencing homelessness.
+Today, Housing First and People First are the guiding philosophies for all agencies (including Calgary Homeless Foundation) forming the Homeless-Serving System of Care (HSSC).

 What does Housing First mean?